mkazhdan/ConformalizedMCF/README.md

 					<dl>
 						<dt><b>--in</b> &lt;<i>input mesh</i>&gt;
 						<dd> This string is the name of the file containing the triangulated model.
-						It is assumed that the file is in the <a href="http://www.cc.gatech.edu/projects/large_models/ply.html">PLY</a> format and the file-name ends with a ".ply" extension.</DD>
+						It is assumed that the file is in the <a href="http://www.cc.gatech.edu/projects/large_models/ply.html">PLY</a> format and the file-name ends with a ".ply" extension.

 						<dt>[<b>--flow</b> &lt;<i>type of surface flow</i>]&gt;
 						<dd> This argument specifies the type of flow used to evolve the surface. "<b>1</b>" corresponds to traditional mean-curvature flow. "<b>2</b>" corresponds to the conformalized mean-curvature flow.
 And "<b>3</b>" corresponds to heat flow.<br>